-Positive interactions, including mutualism, are responsible for habitat infrastructure across ecosystems where cohabitation can be beneficial for all parties involved (Cardinale, Palmer, and Collins 2002).
-This is especially true in ecosystems where abiotic and biotic stressors are abundant, such as degraded arid systems and high-elevation alpine systems (Graff and Aguiar 2011; Choler, Michalet, and Callaway 2001).
-In this study, we investigated the relationship between birds and their biotic habitat to determine the capacity for mutualistic interactions during different phenological stages (for plants) and migratory stages (for birds) that are important for desert habitat creation and maintenance.
-Specifically, we tested for differences in bird community structure between spring and summer, for the influence of taxonomic and functional diversity on mesohabitat and behavior, and for the influence of mesohabitats birds associate with on bird behavior.
+TOPIC sentence firstPositive interactions, including mutualism, are responsible for habitat infrastructure across ecosystems where cohabitation can be beneficial for all parties involved (Cardinale, Palmer, and Collins 2002).
+This is particularly pressing in ecosystems where abiotic and biotic stressors are abundant, such as degraded arid systems and high-elevation alpine systems (Graff and Aguiar 2011; Choler, Michalet, and Callaway 2001).
+In this study, tested the hypothesis that… and, it was not supported. we investigated the relationship between birds and their biotic habitat to determine the capacity for mutualistic interactions - capacity but not tested - ok I guess or can just state this as an implication at the end… during different phenological stages (for plants) and migratory stages (for birds) that are important for desert habitat creation and maintenance.

+Why all these subsections?

+Para 1

+Big picture

+Restate H

+H was not supported or was?

+Work through predictions

+Implication - this evidence suggests that mutualism with cacti and shrubs is or is not importance in this system ecologically?

-4.1 Does community structure change between spring and summer?
+4.1 Does community structure change between spring and summer? sure.

+Para 2 - discussion about phenology

+reword

+Do not restate results

-In our bird community structure between seasons, we found support for the prediction that each season had different species makeups.
-In fact, we found that spring consistently had more species, more individuals, more evenly distributed individuals in all species, and higher diversity (both in terms of Shannon’s Diversity Index and Simpson’s Diversity Index).
-However, we did not see significant turnover throughout the season, showing that there was a consistent representation of species throughout each season.
-These findings support the prediction that bird community structure is changing throughout the seasons Therefore, we suggest that the shifting of community structures through migration has influence one way or the other on the capacity for mutualistic interactions linked to phenological stages such as pollination and seed endozoochoric seed dispersal.
+Just link findings to other papers, key ideas etc. and state whether support or not other work.
+OR interpret by proposing the mechanism for why you saw a difference..
+These findings support the prediction that bird community structure is changing throughout the seasons - yes I agree this should be a preduction … Therefore, we suggest that the shifting of community structures through migration has influence one way or the other on the capacity for mutualistic interactions linked to phenological stages such as pollination and seed endozoochoric seed dispersal.
+LINK to lit with citations..

-Our Principle Components Analysis showed that, in spring, the abundance of bird species was less easily collapsible than the abundance of summer bird species.
-This makes sense considering metrics of diversity, abundance, richness, and evenness all were higher in spring.
+etc.. see some papers

 Similarity among species within seasons is higher in summer, suggesting less opportunity for diverse interactions between plants and birds in the summer.
 Summer months in deserts, being much hotter and drier than in the spring months, are known to exhibit lower diversity of many vertebrates during this time as species migrate to cooler/wetter areas, or as they enter torpor to conserve energy (Tonkin et al. 2017; Boyles et al. 2017; Geiser and Ruf 1995).
 While our methods of observation could not account for those species or individuals removing themselves from the desert, our methods do account for active wildlife; any birds that are active during this time of the year and during the day are represented in our study.

 As the two communities do appear to differ between spring and summer, this community structural change suggests the opportunity (or compulsion) for plants benefitted by birds to adapt to these birds’ constraints.

-4.2 How do birds associate with mesohabitats and exhibit behaviors?